 Course learning outcomes

-- Understand the impact of child exploitation on families, and how to work along families to increase your capacity to safeguard children who are being exploited
+- Understand the impact of child exploitation on families, and how to work along families to increase your capacity to safeguard children

-Unit 2: Trafficking and modern day slavery
+Child sexual exploitation, trafficking and modern day slavery

 Who is this course for?